HIVE-MIND COLLECTIVISM, A Philosophical-Ideological Theoretical System

 Hive-Mind Collectivism's horizon is a single global democratic-centralist collective.
 This does not mean cultural erasure, it means the supersession of cultural forms that function to divide humanity, while preserving those that express human creativity and diversity within the collective framework.

-On Culture and Identity
+On Culture, Expression, and Collective Identity

 Identity politics, the organization of political life around sectarian identity categories (race, gender, sexuality, nationality as primary political units), is rejected as anti-collectivist.
 It divides the working class.
 It creates competing interest hierarchies within the proletariat that capitalism exploits to prevent class unity.
 This is not a denial that racism, sexism, and heterosexism are real and material.
 It is a recognition that those oppressions are products of class society and cannot be genuinely addressed without abolishing the class society that produces them.